cindygraffin-pro/cloud-practitionner/readme.md

 - automate generation of secrets (using lambda)
 - integration with RDS
 - encrypted by KMS
+- rotate, manage and retreive db credentials, API keys, and others

 **Artifact:**
 - portal that provides customers with on-demand access to AWS compliance doc and agreements